2014 Canadian Grand Prix

-The result increased Rosberg's lead in the Drivers' Championship to 22 points over his teammate Hamilton who retired with overheating rear brakes.
+The result increased Rosberg's lead in the World Drivers' Championship to 22 championship points over his teammate Hamilton who retired with overheating rear brakes.
 Ricciardo's victory advanced him to third, demoted Fernando Alonso of Ferrari to fourth and elevated Vettel to fifth.
-In the Constructors' Championship, Mercedes maintained its lead over Red Bull in second.
-Ferrari, Force India and McLaren all maintained third to fifth with twelve races left in the season.
+In the World Constructors' Championship, Mercedes maintained its lead over Red Bull in second.
+Ferrari, Force India and McLaren all maintained third to fifth with 12 races left in the season.

 Background

 The Circuit Gilles Villeneuve (pictured in 2018), where the race was held.

 The 2014 Canadian Grand Prix was the 7th of 19 races of the 2014 Formula One World Championship, and the 45th running of the event as part of the series.
 It was held at the 14-turn 4.361 km Circuit Gilles Villeneuve in Montreal, Quebec on 8 June.
 Tyre supplier Pirelli brought the yellow-banded soft compound and the red-banded supersoft compound tyres to the race.
 The drag reduction system (DRS) had two activation zones for the race: one was on the main straight linking turns 11 and 12 and the second was on the straight between the 13th and first corners.
 After the 2013 round, gravel to the outside of turn 10 and turn 13 was replaced by an asphalt surface.
 A barrier at turn 13 was moved further back and its debris fence updated.
 New guardrail posts were built so that there was no space more than 2 m.